Background pattern

 Consult your doctor or pharmacist before starting to take Sevikar HCT.

-• An angiotensin-converting enzyme inhibitor (ACE inhibitor) (e.g., enalapril, lisinopril, ramipril), particularly if you have kidney problems related to diabetes.
+• a medicine called an angiotensin-converting enzyme inhibitor (ACE inhibitor) (e.g., enalapril, lisinopril, ramipril), especially if you have kidney problems related to diabetes.

-Your doctor may monitor your kidney function, blood pressure, and electrolyte levels (e.g., potassium) at regular intervals.
+Your doctor may need to check your kidney function, blood pressure, and blood electrolyte levels (e.g., potassium) at regular intervals.

 See also the information under the heading “Do not take Sevikar HCT”.